Strong identifiability and parameter learning in regression with heterogeneous response: Introduction

 \section{Introduction}

-Regression is often associated with the task of curve fitting --- given data samples for pairs of random variables $(X,Y)$, find a function $y=F(x)$ that captures the relationship between $X$ and $Y$ as well as possible.
-As the underlying population for the $(X,Y)$ pairs becomes increasingly complex, much efforts have been devoted to learning more complex models for the (regression) function $F$; see \cite{gyorfi2002distribution,rasmussen-williams,Goodfellow-15} for some recent examples.
+Regression is often associated with the task of curve fitting --- given data samples for pairs of random variables $(X, Y)$, find a function $y=F(x)$ that captures the relationship between $X$ and $Y$ as well as possible.
+As the underlying population for the $(X, Y)$ pairs becomes increasingly complex, much effort has been devoted to learning more complex models for the regression function $F$.
 In many data domains, however, due to the heterogeneity of the behavior of the response variable $Y$ with respect to covariate $X$, no single function $F$ can fit the data pairs well, no matter how complex $F$ is.
-Many authors noticed this challenge and adopted a mixture modeling framework into the regression problem, starting with some earlier work of \cite{spath1979algorithm, desarbo1988maximum, GOLDFELD19733}.
-To capture the uncertain and highly heterogeneous behavior of response variable $Y$ given covariate $X$, one needs more than one single regression model.
-Suppose that there are $k$ different regression behaviors, one can represent the \emph{conditional} distribution of $Y$ given $X$ by a mixture of $k$ conditional density functions associated with $k$ underlying (latent) subpopulations.
-One can draw from the existing modeling tools of conditional densities such as generalized linear models \cite{mccullagh2019generalized}, or more complex components \cite{jacobs1991adaptive,yuksel2012twenty,Hjort-etal-10} to increase the model fitness for the regression task.
+Many authors noticed this challenge and adopted a mixture modeling framework into the regression problem, going back to \cite{GOLDFELD19733,spath1979algorithm}, and continuing with more recent applications, e.g., \cite{bermudez2020modelling,ding2006using,mufudza2016poisson,park2010bias, PARK2009683}.